 The MOM is also fitted with 8 22-Newt0m thrusters for controlling the orientation of the spacecraft and also for correcting the trajectory during the heliocentric phase of the mission.

 The Liquid Engine and the thrusters us monomethyl hydrazine as fuel and dinitrogen tetroxide as oxidizer.

 The MOM carries 850-kg of fuel, of which 365-kg would be used for orbit raising.

 The MOM with its solar panel, sensors and communication antenna deployed.
 Photo Courtesy ISRO

 ISRO initially planned to use the GSLV to launch a 500kg Mars orbiter, but scaled down its plans because of two back to back failures of the launcher in 2010.

-It is likely the weight of the Mars orbiter has been reduced to allow its launch using a PSLV-XL.
+The weight of the Mars orbiter was reduced to allow its launch using a PSLV-XL.

 ISRO invited scientific payload proposals for the orbiter from agencies all over the world.